Teachings/DreamCanvas/Readme.md

    - The project uses Conda for environment management.
 Make sure Conda is installed on your system.

 2. **ComfyUI**:
    - ComfyUI should be installed and running.
-You must have the checkpoint `realvisxlV50Lightning.Ng9I.safetensors` installed in the `checkpoints/models` folder for the workflow.
+You must have the checkpoint `realvisxlV50Lightning.Ng9I.safetensors` installed in the `checkpoints` folder for the workflow.
    - Alternatively, you can modify `workflow.json` to use any other model/checkpoint.

 3. **Ollama**:
    - Ollama LLM server should be installed and accessible.

 4. **Configuration via `.env`**:
-   - The project uses a `.env` file for configuring server addresses:
+   - The project uses a `.env` file for configuring server addresses, below are my custom configuration settings:
      ```bash
      COMFYUI_SERVER_ADDRESS=192.168.1.10:8188
      OLLAMA_SERVER_ADDRESS=192.168.1.10:11436